Gross to Net MRP — The Formula Explained (With a Worked Example)

 Calculating your Gross Requirements

-To calculate your gross requirements, you essentially need to know:
+To get your gross requirements, you need three things:

-• The number of products you need to manufacture (this may be a combination of placed orders and forecasted stock needs).
+- The number of units you need to produce (from placed orders and demand forecasts)

-• How many raw materials are needed per product
+- How many raw materials are needed per unit (from your recipe or bill of materials)

-Check out our free BOM template for Excel and Numbers here →
+Check out our free BOM template for Excel and Numbers →

 Safety Stock Levels

-A worked example: soap maker gross to net calculation
+A worked example — soap maker gross to net MRP calculation

 Let’s make this concrete.
-Imagine you’re a small soap maker who needs to produce 50 bars this week to fulfil current orders.
+You’re a small soap maker.
+You need to produce 50 bars this week to fill current orders.

-Your recipe uses 100g of lye per 10 bars, so your gross requirement for lye is 500g.
+Your recipe uses 100g of lye per 10 bars.
+So your gross requirement for lye is:

 Here’s your current situation:

-• Scheduled receipts: 100g arriving from your supplier in 2 days (within your 3-day lead time)
+- Scheduled receipts: 100g arriving from your supplier in 2 days (within your 3-day production lead time)

 Systems to automate your gross to net MRP calculations